ARM-software/acle/main/design_documents/aarch64_sve_pcs.md

 may clobber the upper bits of the SVE state.

-Calling out to instrumentation functions which do not have SVE in their function signature, for example performance monitoring or printf, causes the whole register state to be preserved across the call, which requires lots of additional instructions.
+Calling out to instrumentation functions which do not have SVE in their function signature, for example performance monitoring or `printf`, causes the whole register state to be preserved across the call, which requires lots of additional instructions.